RichCini/LomasBoards/README.md

 ### Status - version 1.1-005 / Version 006 In Development
 1.1-005 is the final/release version, although in the process of debugging CGA Mode 6 (used for Windows 1.04 and Sim City) I discovered that the RAM chip selects are improperly connected to MA13.
-It is safe to run without the following change if only text or low-resolution modes are used.
+It is OK to run the board without the following change if only text or low-resolution modes are used.

 To make the correction on existing 1.1-005 boards, it requires lifting pin 20 of each SRAM (CS*) and connecting it to ground, and lifting pin 26 (A13) and connecting to MA13 (pin 20 of the socket).
+I did this with some 30AWG wire- wrapping wire soldered to the tops of the pins in question.

 There is also a revised version of the U18 PAL that's recommended for all users.
 Again, the update is related to discoveries made in debugging Mode 6.